ibm-cloud-docs/key-protect/concepts/importing-keys.md

 - To learn how to create an import token for your {{site.data.keyword.keymanagementserviceshort}} instance, see [Creating an import token](/docs/key-protect?topic=key-protect-create-import-tokens).

 - To find out more about importing keys to the service, see [Importing root keys](/docs/key-protect?topic=key-protect-import-root-keys).

+- To automate key management with Terraform, see the [KMS Key module](https://github.com/terraform-ibm-modules/terraform-ibm-kms-key) module.
+You can explore all available modules in the [Terraform IBM Modules registry](https://registry.terraform.io/namespaces/terraform-ibm-modules).